thewiseoutlaw/code_samples/problem_b/README.md

 ## Time Spent on Problem
-It took about an hour to figure out the probabilities After that, I took another 45 minutes to code the solution and clean it up 1 hour and 45 minutes
+It took about an hour to figure out the probabilities After that, I took another 45 minutes to code the solution and clean it up.

+1 hour and 45 minutes
 ## Output
  Chance for Peter to win: 0.5731441